znsio/specmatic-documentation/Features.md

 ## Kafka

-Qontract supports the contract testing of Kafka messages.
+Specmatic supports the contract testing of Kafka messages.
 A contract describes the message name and its format.

 ## Test Mode